 Demi of Rockstar Priestess also has a good post about the Crone at Samhain: http://www.priestesstraining.com/crone-samhain/

 Divination (using certain practices/methods for telling the future) is good to do at Samhain.
 If you have tarot or oracle cards you could do a reading (perhaps a New Year spread or one for the next 12 months?).
-Or You could use another tool such as the I Ching.
-I've never used it but the book Watching The Tree by Adeline Yen Mah and Positive Magic by Marion Weinstein give good explanations and instructions for using it.
-You also scry in a mirror or other reflective object like a bowl of water.
+Or you could use another tool such as the I Ching.
+I've never used it but the books Watching The Tree by Adeline Yen Mah and Positive Magic by Marion Weinstein give good explanations and instructions for using it.
+You can also scry in a mirror or other reflective object like a bowl of water.
 There's a particular type of mirror called the Witches' Mirror (usually black glass).
 Other methods include gazing into a candle flame, throwing the runes and reading tea leaves.

-Note: If you're going to try scrying I'd just say be careful because you don' want to open yourself to any energy that might be less than "good".
+Note: If you're going to try scrying I'd just say be careful because you don't want to open yourself to any energy that might be less than "good".
 I would just be wary of trying it without proper psychic protection.
 There's an interesting discussion about it on this forum: http://occultcorpus.com/forums/index.php?/topic/20230-dangers-of-scrying/

 Here are a couple of links about divination: